sithlordsylar/Sama-Ji_TextRPG_V1/readme.md

-# Sama-Ji: Text-Based RPG of the Divine Kunjus
+# The Sama-Ji Scroll: Arena 69

-Welcome to **Sama-Ji the Text RPG**, a mythic text-based RPG written with the knowledge bestowed upon us by Sama-Ji!
+Welcome to **The Sama-Ji Scroll: Arena 69**, a mythic text-based RPG written with the knowledge bestowed upon us by Sama-Ji!
 Traverse ancient temples, conquer trials in surreal realms, collect the almighty Kunjus’ divine fragments, and fulfill your destiny as the new vessel of the Supreme Swami Lord Vikramnantha Sama-Ji.

 ---